decred/politeia/politeiawww/api/www/v1/api.md

 ### `Unvetted`

-Retrieve a page of unvetted proposals; the number of proposals returned in the page is limited by the `proposallistpagesize` property, which is provided via [`Policy`](#policy).
+Retrieve a page of unvetted proposals; the number of proposals returned in the page is limited by the `ProposalListPageSize` property, which is provided via [`Policy`](#policy).
 This call requires admin privileges.

 **Route:** `GET /v1/proposals/unvetted`